JohanssonRein/JohanssonRein.github.io/_publications/discreteexercise.md

 <br>

-# Part One: Graph Basics: Connectivity
+# Part One: Graph Basics, Connectivity

 <div style="border-left: 6px solid orange; background-color: #fff3e0; padding: 10px; margin: 15px 0;">
   <strong>Exercise 1.</strong>  The compliment of a graph $G$, denote by $G^c$, is defined by the following: If $u,v \in V(G)$ are adjacent in $G$, then they are not adjacent in $G^c$; If $u,v \in V(G)$ are not adjacent in $G$, then they are adjacent in $G^c$.
 Show either $G$ or $G^c$ is connected.